arvidn/libtorrent/docs/manual.rst

 current number of upload slots, see ``session_status::allowed_upload_slots``.

-When ``auto_upload_slots_rate_based`` is set, and ``auto_upload_slots`` is set, the max upload slots setting is ignored and decided completely automatically.
+When ``auto_upload_slots_rate_based`` is set, and ``auto_upload_slots`` is set, the max upload slots setting is used as a minimum number of unchoked slots.
-This algorithm is designed to prevent the peer from spreading its upload capacity too thin.
+This algorithm is designed to prevent the peer from spreading its upload capacity too thin, but still open more slots in order to utilize the full capacity.

 ``use_parole_mode`` specifies if parole mode should be used.
 Parole mode means that peers that participate in pieces that fail the hash check are put in a mode